radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-overview/create-an-environment.md

 Completing the steps outlined in the **Environment Type** and **Environment Details** sections are all that is required to set up your new environment.
 Once both sections are complete, select **Create** to create the new environment.

-> **NOTE:** If you would like to upload a configuration file from an external environment, proceed to the Advanced Setup section.
+> [!note] If you would like to upload a configuration file from an external environment, proceed to the Advanced Setup section.

 ![image description](images/create.png)